yogiadi/ComplexProblem/Problem1.md

 7) Use of Python for multithreading which runs 3-4 threads at a time with each thread pulling data for 7 days.

 ## Result

+1) Reducing time from several days to 24 hours to load terabytes of data without using any big data frameworks.
+2) Saving additional space required for staging area.
+3) Saving temp space usage used in Oracle.